Print Options

 Typically Offered: FALL/SPR

 This course introduces students to many of the fundamental concepts of caregiving.
 A large part of the course focuses on wellness and health promotion, with students learning to motivate and educate patients to achieve or maintain optimum health.
 Screening and early intervention are stressed.
 Patient characteristics and attributes and the impact of health determinants are considered.
 As students progress, they are introduced to other principles of caregiving in such areas as stress and coping, mobility and elimination.
 Throughout the course, students are asked to integrate principles of therapeutic communication, interprofessional collaboration, and safety.
-4 classroom credits
+4 didactic credits

-Corequisite: NRSG 314
+Corequisite: NRSG 304

 Typically Offered: FALL/SPR